uc-cdis/mariner/README.md

 [Arvados](https://arvados.org/) is an open source platform for managing compute and storage for cloud and HPC clusters.
 You can [use the Arvados Workbench to run a workflow](https://doc.arvados.org/v1.4/user/tutorials/tutorial-workflow-workbench.html).

-[Galaxy](https://usegalaxy.org/) is yet another open source platform for data intensive biomedical research, which has a library of tools and workflows that you can pick from to compose your own workflow in a visual workflow editor.
+[Galaxy](https://usegalaxy.org/) is another open source platform for data intensive biomedical research, which has a library of tools and workflows that you can pick from to compose your own workflow in a visual workflow editor.

 [Seven Bridges](https://www.sevenbridges.com/platform/) has a pretty fully formed workflow execution service.
 See also: [Cavatica](http://docs.cavatica.org/docs/getting-started)

 Seven Bridges also has a [library of CWL workflows and tools](https://igor.sbgenomics.com/public/apps/?__hstc=64521200.1c372e320068fc5c77fb422e9312dd18.1565808892437.1566507563181.1567095819982.4&__hssc=64521200.7.1567095819982&__hsfp=3244085210) that you can mix and match to create your own workflow.